Who is a refugee?

 It’s tough to describe the heart-wrenching journey of leaving your home out of fear for your life but for families fleeing the Syrian civil war, the goal is always the same; to reach somewhere safe to live.

-The first step for a Syrian refugee is to sell everything they own.
-Fleeing Syria is expensive as well as dangerous and refugees will need all the funds they can get.
+The first step for a refugee is to sell everything they own.
+Fleeing is expensive as well as dangerous and refugees will need all the funds they can get.
 Families walk for days, even with small children, to reach the Turkish border, where they hire smugglers to get them onto a boat to Greece.

-For those who make it, most refugees will arrive or be taken to Lesbos, an island off the coast of Greece.
+For those who make it, most refugees will arrive or be taken to Lesvos, an island off the coast of Greece.
 The refugee camps are dangerous, particularly for women and children.
 As refugees usually arrive without proper identification papers, the long process of registering starts and can take up to three years.

-Once they are registered as a refugee, families are then moved to a separate camp like the one in Ritsona where Love Welcomes teaches income generation skills.
+Once they are registered as a refugee, families are then moved to a separate camp like the one in Greece where Love Welcomes teaches income generation skills.
 Most of the people who are part of the Love Welcomes program left Syria more than five years ago and are still living in refugee camps with their children, waiting for permanent placement in a country like Germany.

 To understand the difficult decisions which Syrian refugees face along the perilous journey to safety, click here to visit an incredible interactive tool based on real stories from Syrian refugees, which shows how different these dangerous journeys might be.